tytydraco/yessleep/out/I_crossed_a_bridge_and_never_looked_back.md

 "The Seven-Eleven."

-Whatever I'd expected from him, this wasn't it.
+Whatever I'd expected him to do, this wasn't it.

 "Take care."